Category Archives: Audio

 As mentioned above, the 7 band EQ has a creative design that eliminates ripple across the bands and enables adjacent bands to be combined to shift center frequencies.
 However, the highest band (16 kHz) has a special feature.
 When set to the minimum, it applies the Redbook CD de-emphasis curve.
 It’s nice to be able to apply this manually since some old CDs use it, they sound much too bright unless it’s applied, and many aren’t formatted properly for DACs to recognize and apply it automatically.

 However, the equalizer slider has no indication when this triggers.
 It triggers at the bottom position, but as you raise the slider, it moves a short distance before disabling de-emphasis and attenuating the 16 kHz band.
 If you want the most 16 kHz attenuation without triggering de-emphasis, you must do it by ear.
 Slide it all the way to the bottom, then slowly lift it until the sound suddenly gets a bit brighter.
 It would be nice to have an indicator that lights up when de-emphasis is activated.
-The LED on the 16 kHz hand is already used as a power indicator, but it could be made to blink when de-emphasis is activated.
+The LED on the 16 kHz hand is already used as a power indicator, but it would be nice to have it change color or blink when de-emphasis is activated.

 Miscellaneous